What is an LLC?

 Most states require LLCs to have a registered agent on file.
 This is a person with a physical address in the state you’ll be doing business in, someone who is capable of receiving legal and official communication there during regular business hours.
 Basically, the state wants to ensure that they’ll be able to get in touch with an official representative from your company when they need to.

 The role of the registered agent can’t be taken lightly.
-Some people function as their own registered agents or assign a trusted employee, while many people hire state or national commercial registered agents to maintain their privacy and to receive and organize all official communication.
+Some people function as their own registered agents or assign a trusted employee, while many people hire state or national commercial registered agents to safeguard their personal contact information (since every registered agent’s name and address gets listed in the public records).

 Every LLC will file a form called the Articles of Organization with their Secretary of State (this form is sometimes referred to as a Certificate of Formation).
 In this document, you’ll include your company name and address, your registered agent’s information, the purpose and management structure of your company, and information about the organizers.

 Every state has a different fee for filing the Articles of Organization, but the range is typically from $40 to $500.
 As always, double check to see what specific information you can find on your Secretary of State’s site.
-You can file these Articles yourself on the Secretary of State’s website, but it’s even quicker to hire companies (like Epik and Registered Agents, Inc.) to file your paperwork for you.
+You can file these Articles yourself on the Secretary of State’s website, but it’s even quicker to hire companies (like Epik!) to file your paperwork for you.

 The creation of an Operating Agreement is one of the most important and valuable steps you’ll take in forming your LLC.
 Assemble your team of owners and members to make sure that everyone is aligned on both big-picture goals and the day-to-day running of the business.